Khovanov homotopy type, periodic links and localizations: Introduction

 Even more important is that we get an explicit cell decomposition of geometric realizations.
 Consequently, without much effort we obtain an identification of the chain complex $C_*(\cX_{\kh})$ with the Khovanov chain complex $\ckh$ as $R[\Z_m]$ modules (for some ring $R$); see Proposition~\ref{prop:identification-kh-hom}.
-From this fact it follows that Borel homology of the geometric realization is the equivariant Khovanov homology defined by Politarczyk.
-Theorem~\ref{thm:borel} might have apparently complicated proof, but this is essentially due to the fact that we have rather general assumptions on the coefficient module.
-Finally, methods of algebraic topology, like Dwyer-Wilkerson theorem, allow us to recover the annular homology of the quotient link in terms of the equivariant Khovanov homology of the original link; see Theorem~\ref{thm:khovanov-homology-quotient_link}.
-The latter result is not present in Stoffregen--Zhang paper.
+It follows that Borel homology of the geometric realization is the equivariant Khovanov homology defined by Politarczyk.
+Theorem~\ref{thm:borel} might seem to have complicated proof, but this is because we have rather general assumptions on the coefficient module.
+Finally, methods of algebraic topology, like the Dwyer-Wilkerson theorem, allow us to recover the annular homology of the quotient link in terms of the equivariant Khovanov homology of the original link; see Theorem~\ref{thm:khovanov-homology-quotient_link}.
+The latter result is not present in the Stoffregen-Zhang paper.
 Furthermore, to the best of our understanding, passing from the results of Stoffregen and Zhang to Theorem~\ref{thm:khovanov-homology-quotient_link} might require a few steps.

-It is expected that the two group action on the Khovanov homotopy type (one defined by Stoffregen and Zhang the other one in the present paper) are stably equivalently homotopic.
-We do not have a proof of that fact.
+We expect that the equivariant homotopy type of Stoffregen-Zhang is equivariantly homotopy equivalent to our construction.
+We do not have proof of that fact.